 There is no end game when it comes to cybersecurity.
 It's not a destination.
 It's an ongoing, evolving process.

-Just because you have the right defenses in place now, chances are they won’t be enough next year… or even next month.
+Just because you have the right defenses in place now, chances are they won't be enough next year… or even next month.
 We all know the history.
 Nothing is static.
 The cyber threat environment is dynamic and evolving.
-There are new vulnerabilities discovered on a daily basis.
-Attacks are getting more sophisticated – they’re getting more complex and flying under the radar of traditional detection technologies.
+There are new vulnerabilities discovered daily.
+Attacks are getting more sophisticated – they're getting more complex and flying under the radar of traditional detection technologies.

 Your organization's environment is not static either.
 You introduce new network equipment, bring in new people, engage with new third-party vendors, etc., and security needs to be a consideration with every change made.

 Cybersecurity has to be a managed process, where you are constantly assessing, remediating, and tracking what's working and what's not.
 Because nothing is static in this environment and you can never eliminate all risk when it comes to cybersecurity, this process needs to be repeated in perpetuity.

 Myth #2: Data breaches only happen to large organizations.